 The European Risk Assessment Committee (RAC) of ECHA issued in March 2022 an opinion1 recommending a 'Toxic for Reproduction Category 2' (i.e., suspected of damaging the unborn child) and 'Skin sensitizer Category 1' classification for Hexyl Salicylate.
-These classifications were based on the results of an LLNA assay and on 'read across' from the structural analogue Methyl Salicylate and the metabolite Salicylic Acid, respectively.
+These classifications were based on 'read across' from the structural analogue Methyl Salicylate and the metabolite Salicylic Acid and on the results of an LLNA assay, respectively.

 Hexyl Salicylate is the ester of 1-hexanol and Salicylic Acid, with the latter being the main metabolite.
-Salicylic Acid has been subject to a safety evaluation by SCCNFP in 20022 and SCCS in 20183 and the SCCS is currently re-evaluating its safety in view of endocrine disrupting concerns.
-The scientific committee has concluded on the safety of Methyl Salicylate in 20214.
+Salicylic Acid has been subject to a safety evaluation by SCCNFP in 20022 and SCCS in 20183, while the SCCS has recently re-evaluating its safety in view of endocrine disrupting concerns4.
+In addition, the scientific committee has concluded on the safety of Methyl Salicylate in 20215.